 Ornate Mirror with an Elegant Metallic Pewter Makeover

-When the mirror was dropped off to my shop I decided to put it on my sawhorse due to its enormous size.
-I fear that photos just aren’t able to truly capture the size of this mirror.
+When the mirror was dropped off at my shop I decided to put it on my sawhorse due to its enormous size.
+I fear that photos just aren’t able to truly capture the size of this large framed mirror.

 The Process – Painting a Vintage Ornate Mirror